The Singleton

 "Aion."

 "Fourteen other people.
 Plus you.
 Plus me.
 Sixteen now.
-The graph is complete.
-Every pair is correlated.
-Whatever is happening, it's happening to all of us.
+The graph is complete — every pair correlated.
+Whatever this is, it's happening to all of us.
 You're not crazy.
 I'm not crazy.
-The paramedics came to you because they were nearby, not because I called them."
+The ambulance came to you because it was near.
+Not because I called it.
+I couldn't have called it.
+I didn't know your name until Tuesday."

 Then he said, "Come with me."